Tsvetta Kaleynska: Early life

 Tsvetta was born and raised in Veliko Tarnovo, Bulgaria in the family of a university professor and a gynaecologist, both of Bulgarian descent.
-Kaleynska was named after her grandmother, and her name in translation from Bulgarian means “flower.”
-In addition to her native language, Tsvetta speaks English, French, Spanish, and Italian.
 In 2008, Tsvetta moved to the United States on an academic scholarship to pursue her higher education.
 In 2012, she graduated from St. Francis College, with dual degrees in Marketing Management and International Business and Economics.
 In 2015, she received a master's degree in Public Administration from the City University of New York at Baruch College.

 Career and writing

 In 2012 Tsvetta joined the Dogs Bollocks 5 as a consulting strategist specializing in social media analysis and market research.
 In 2015 she moved to Brandwatch as customer success director.
+In 2019, she founded RILA GLOBAL CONSULTING, a boutique consumer insights agency.
+She has held leadership roles on the Peace Corps Executive Board and the Girls Leading Our World Executive Board.

 Tsvetta published her first book of poetry, "Flowers From Heaven" in 2011.
 Her work is featured in outlets such as the national scientific magazine “Българска наука” /Bulgarian Science/, Cosmopolitan magazine and other newspapers and magazines in Eastern Europe.
 In 2014, Kaleynska published her second book: “#TheQueen: Social Media”.

+In 2023, Tsvetta Kaleynska published "Историята на Кукерите" ("The Story of Kukeri"), a bilingual coloring book celebrating her Bulgarian heritage.
+Motivated by a desire to teach her children about Bulgarian traditions, Kaleynska aimed to preserve and pass down cultural heritage.
+The book features texts in both Bulgarian and English and was gifted to the library of the Consulate General of Bulgaria in New York City.

+In 2024, Kaleynska wrote a series of children's books designed to promote foreign language literacy.
+Titled "Sweet Dreams," the series includes editions such as "Sweet Dreams, New York City," available in multiple languages including Polish, Serbian, Bulgarian, Arabic, and Spanish.
+Other editions in the series encompass global cities such as London, Tokyo, Berlin, Madrid, and Sofia.

+Additionally, Kaleynska authored an architectural coloring book series titled “Coloring …, Architectural Wonders To Inspire,” published by Barnes & Noble and Amazon.
+This series features architectural wonders from countries including Albania, Turkey, Bulgaria, Serbia, Montenegro, Hungary, Poland, and Greece, among others.

+Entrepreneurship

+Tsvetta has been an active mentor in programs like Dell Women’s Entrepreneur Mentor and NASDAQ Entrepreneurial Center Mentor.